the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.12.3.1] 2020-08-17 =

+* Fix - Prevent attendee registration modal in block editor from closing when clicking into the modal.
+[GTRIA-275]

 = [4.12.3] 2020-07-28 =

 * Feature - Notify promoter for actions (RSVP going, RSVP not going, Event Checkin, Attendee Registered) for RSVP and Tribe Commerce.
 [ET-860]